2025

 - it’s not clear how to split the money if people donate a different amount.

-- it’s unclear if we split the total amount raised including large private donations or if we just split the paypal ones.
+- it’s unclear if we split the total amount raised including large private donations or if we just split the PayPal ones.

 - on Reddit, I’d said “20% goes to Open Voice Factory”, but 3 out of 16 is 18.75%